Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Jan if you need privacy-conscious users wanting a simple local ai chat app.
-Choose Tome if you prioritize sales teams, startups, pitch decks.
+Choose Jan if your daily work is mostly open-source ChatGPT alternative that runs entirely on your machine.
+Choose Tome if your daily work is mostly AI-generated narrative presentations.
 Jan scores higher in user reviews (4.3 vs 4.1).
 Both offer free tiers — try each before committing.

 Jan